marian-m12l/play-it-loud/README.md

 make
 ```

-Default build playback rate is 8192Hz.
+Playback rate is determined dynamically from the ROM capabilities.
-Add `-DENABLE_DOUBLE_SPEED=1` to the cmake command to enable double-speed mode in the Game Boy Color rom and boost playback to 16384Hz.
+Add `-DDISABLE_DOUBLE_SPEED=1` to the cmake command if you prefer to disable double-speed mode in the Game Boy Color rom.

 # Pico SDK requirement